suni0910/sunil_portfolio.github.io/README.md

 Others: Linux, Networking, Machine Learning, MS OFFICE, etc.

 ### Certifications
 NPTEL Certification on PYTHON for Data Science.

 Certificate on workshop of Cybersecurity and Ethical Hacking by ditto.

 Certificate on a 5-day workshop on Blockchain and Technology.

 Certificate on the Participation in the MATLAB and Data Science Workshop.

 Certificate of Participation for ZeroBug'2k23 in the CTF Tournament.

 ### Area of Interests
 CTF Playing and BUG BOUNTY Learning.
-Internet Surfing
+Internet Surfing,
 Reading Tech-Related Blogs